merrymercy/goGFS/README.md

-# llgfs
+# goGFS
-A simple implementation of Google File System (GFS).
+A simple implementation of the Google File System (GFS).
-The correctness is tested with a small cluster of inexpensive machines (1 master, 12 chunkservers and 12 clients).
+It is tested with a small cluster of inexpensive machines (1 master, 12 chunkservers and 12 clients).
 Fault tolerance is provided.

 # Feature